Skip to content

 update

-Creates a modify draft against an existing object.
-For context and rule, the implementation resolves id through the manifest, reads the current cached file, computes a base hash, and creates a draft.
+Creates or updates an update change against an existing object.
+For context and rule, the implementation resolves id through the manifest, reads the current cached file, computes a base hash, and writes the local draft form.
 For MPF, id should be META_PROMPT.md.

 FieldTypeRequiredMeaning